mynameajeff/toyeso/README.md

         i: this one means 'from constant variable store at index', so i0 literally means 'from constant variable store at index 0'

-        $: this one means 'direct value', so $33 literally means 'direct value'
+        $: this one means 'the direct value', so $33 literally means 'the direct value 33'

         all of them work with the command to create the final product of that command.